EXP-code/EXP-container/Docker/README.md

 to allow docker commands to be run *without* sudo.

-There are installation alternatives to Cannonical's repository.
+There are installation alternatives to Canonical's repository.
 Docker.com provides a Docker Desktop package.
 Also, you can use the docker.com PPA for the latest, greatest community edition as follows.
 First, update your existing list of packages and install a few